 How Your Dog Causes Damage To Your Lawn

-If you can understand why your dog is damaging your lawn, you can learn what to look for and try to prevent.
+If you can understand why your dog is damaging your lawn, you can learn what to look for and try to prevent it.
 Dogs can get into trouble with a lawn and cause damage in a wide variety of ways.
 Let’s look at the most common ways that dogs can damage your lawn.

 Every living animal needs to urinate, and dogs just so happen to do that on your lawn.
 Many dogs will need to use the bathroom several times a day which is what makes them urinating a reason that most lawns of dog owners have lots of urine damage.